limdem/libft/README.md

 # libft

-The project subject is explained in en.subject.pdf
+You can have a look at the project subject in the en.subject.pdf file